What is Rhinoplasty?

 - Infection: this complication generally occurs a few weeks after the operation, as the nose begins to deflate.
 It causes swelling and redness, which must be promptly treated.

-- An unattractive result: It is possible that the result of the operation does not correspond to initial expectations.
-However, it may take some time for the patient to adapt to his or her new nose.
+- An unattractive result: it is possible that the outcome of the procedure may not fully match initial expectations.
+However, it often takes time for patients to adjust to their new appearance.

 To help you prepare for your procedure, here is the protocol you should follow several days beforehand: